 Question.
-If a small town with a 100-year history of oil drilling is suddenly surrounded by wind turbine construction, will they like wind energy or resent it?
-Every day, I work on those types of problems.
-I’m an environmental sociologist who studies the social and environmental implications of energy production and consumption.
+If a small town with a 100-year history of oil drilling is suddenly surrounded by wind turbine construction, will they welcome wind energy or resent it?
+What role, if any, do economics, sociology and history play in people’s reaction to environmental change.
+Every day, I work on these types of problems that sit at the intersection of environmental and social issues.

-Most people enter a room and flick the light switch without think much of it.
-But behind that simple action stands a mountain range of workers, infrastructure, laws, and public opinion.
-To add to it, all of those things are shifting and changing at an unprecedented rate.
+Most people flick on their lights or place an online order without thinking much of them.
+But behind these simple actions stand an entire mountain range of workers, infrastructure, laws, regulations, environmental impacts, and public opinion.
+Plus, all of these things are changing at an unprecedented rate.
 Climate change.
 Social justice.
 Renewable subsidization.
 Public health questions.
 Land policy.
 Taxation issues.

 It’s a lot to keep straight.
 But it’s also important to grapple with these questions.
-Our future will look very different than it does now.
+Between the combined pressures of climate change and resource use, our environmental, social, and economic future will look very different than it does now.
 I’m working to ensure that difference is a positive one.

-I have had columns published in the Baltimore Sun, the Annapolis Capital Gazette, the Salisbury Daily Times, and the Oklahoma Observer.
+I have had columns published in Forbes, SmartCitiesWorld, the Baltimore Sun, and the Annapolis Capital-Gazette.
 The writing in my blog has also been featured and shared by groups like the World Wildlife Fund and climate scientists like Michael E. Mann.

-When I’m not grappling with the tough issues posed by climate change, I’m actually a competitive grappler.
-I compete year around in Brazilian Jiu Jitsu and mixed style grappling tournaments.
-If I’m not on the mat, I’m usually in the weight room, swimming, or out for a run.
+When I’m not grappling with the tough issues posed by climate change, I enjoy tackling athletic challenges: competitive grappling, triathlon, and cycling.
+If not on the mats or bike, I’m usually in the weight room, swimming, or out for a run.

 I also enjoy the ecosphere that I help to preserve.
-Fishing, hiking, and camping are all favorite pastimes of mine.
-I volunteer with the Boy Scouts to help youth develop an understanding of our environment and themselves.
+Hiking and camping are all favorite pastimes of mine.
 If I have any time left, you’ll see me crack the cover on a science or history book.